 If having a durable tire is an important factor for you, look no further than the MASSFX 18/8.5-8 Wheel and Tire Combo.
 These tires have the tread of a normal street/turf tire but, are four-ply.
+This tires requires the use of a lift kit.
 If you happen onto some rough terrain, the thickness of these tires should keep you moving along without incident.
 Additionally, these tires can tow up 815 pounds.
 With this tire you’ll find versatility, durability and functionality.

 Ocelot 22/11-8 P334 Four-Play Golf Cart Tires

 These tires can be used on your golf cart or even a quad!
 They’re that tough.
-The directional tread pattern is 15.5 mm deep, so you’ll never have to worry about having enough traction.
+The directional tread pattern is 15.5 mm deep, so you’ll never have to worry about having enough traction and they are dot approved.
 While you probably don’t want to have these tires while you’re out chasing birdies, they’re perfect any and all off-road needs.

 Hi-Run LG Turf and Garden Golf Cart Tires

-If you’re going to own your own golf cart, you want it to look and function to your liking.
+If you’re going to own your own golf cart, you want it to look and function to your liking, you need to choose the right tires for your golf carts.
 Part of that equation is the tires you choose.
 There are plenty of options available to suit your needs, whether they be on the course, around the ranch, or in the woods.
-Before you pull the trigger on any old set of tires, take the time to do some research to find what’s best for you.
+Before you pull the trigger on any old set of tires for your golf carts, take the time to do some research to find what’s best for you.
+Be sure to check our golf cart tire supply options and see the best for your game.
 You’ll be glad you did in the end.